Saturday, November 28, 2009

 Mr. Pakianathan, Dhaba, and Mr. Firth (2009)

-I was watching everything as one watch over in a silver screen, I could see the enthusiasm and shine in Dhaba’s face and I could read his mind as he was preparing to come out with every thought possible of those days to make the noon-time more momentous.
-He also had brought along with him old Wynberg-Allen School day photographs from his album that had the groups of Sikkim.
+I was watching everything as one watched over on a silver screen, I could see the enthusiasm and shine in Dhaba’s face and I could read his mind as he was preparing to come out with every thought possible of those days to make the noon-time more momentous.
+He also had brought along with him old Wynberg-Allen School Day photographs from his album that had the groups of Sikkim.
 He showed it to Mr. Firth and he was able to identify a few of them.
 Well little knowledge of information for all, Ghanashyam Pradhan was among the first 8 students to have got a Sikkim State scholarship to study outside Independent Sikkim.

 Joining him at Wynberg-Allen School, Mussoorie was Prem Das Rai, present Member of Parliament from Sikkim and Mingma Bhutia Senior SP Check Post residing at Gangtok.
 Mingma Bhutia ‘Sir’ needs a special mention here, it was of his kind generosity the small get-together of the Alwynians was made possible and he even hosted a dinner for the guests.
-Other students to join Wynberg-Allen School in the 60s included Tej Rasaily, Gopal Rai, late Janak Kumar Chettri, and others.
+Other students to join Wynberg-Allen School in the 60s included Tej Rasaily, Gopal Rai, the late Janak Kumar Chettri, and others.
 In the meantime Dhaba also made her daughter Pramila Pradhan and his brother LN Pradhan talk with his teachers on mobile.

 The wheel of the clock was turning around and a couple of hours went by in a whisker of laughter and nostalgic moments.
 It was time for us to leave, we exchanged our greetings and left Hotel Tibet with the thought that we would be in touch with each other through letters and mail that I had noted down in my notebook.
 I was to drop Dhaba and Dhama at Parakha and return back to Singtam with Pranay.
-It was already late evening when we reached Ranipool; the shops at Pakyong bazaar were bright with lights when we crossed it and finally it was a full moon showing us way till we reached Parakha.
+It was already late evening when we reached Ranipool; the shops at Pakyong bazaar were bright with lights when we crossed it and finally, it was a full moon showing us the way till we reached Parakha.

-After having our dinner we made our way back, just a few kilometers from Parakha is a small village called Linkey where one of my old school day teachers lives.
+After having our dinner we made our way back, just a few kilometres from Parakha is a small village called Linkey where one of my old school day teachers lives.
 Raju Thapa, but we fondly call him Raju Sir; he is running a private school out there.
 I do make it a point to visit him whenever I go to Parakha and this time around it had been 4-5 years long that I had not come across him.
 After a cup of hot tea, we made adieu and were on our way back to Singtam, with a wonderful day behind to be remembered for a long time.

 Friday, November 27, 2009